Reviews You Can Rely On

 Our Verdict

-The Saris H3 Direct Drive sits in the perfect spot when it comes to affordability and performance in a premium direct-drive bike trainer.
-It's an awesome, hard-working machine that competes directly with the very best bike trainers out there.
-You get almost everything you get from a super-premium model, but at a slightly lower price, earning our Best Bang for Your Buck Award among the best models out there.
+The Saris H3 Direct Drive sits in the perfect spot for affordability and performance in a premium direct-drive bike trainer.
+It's an awesome, hard-working machine that competes with some of the best bike trainers.
+You get almost everything from a super-premium model but at a slightly lower price.
 There are very few limitations or drawbacks to this model.
 It excels in all the pursuits you'd want to chase on a trainer.
-That's not to say that it's perfect, but it's as pretty close, and it could be a great addition to your gym at home.
+That's not to say that it's perfect, but it's pretty close and could be a great addition to your gym at home.

 REASONS TO BUY